ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 **Where does {{site.data.keyword.bpshort}} store the state of my cloud resources?**</br>
 After you successfully provisioned {{site.data.keyword.cloud_notm}} resources by running a {{site.data.keyword.bpshort}} apply action, the state of resources is stored in a Terraform statefile (`terraform.tfstate`). {{site.data.keyword.bpshort}} uses this statefile as the single source of truth to determine what resources exist in your account.
 The statefile maps the resources that you specified in your Terraform configuration file to the {{site.data.keyword.cloud_notm}} resource that you provisioned.

-**How can I compare the desired state of my cloud resources against the actual state of my resources?** </br>
+**How can I compare the required state of my cloud resources against the actual state of my resources?** </br>
 To create a deviation report and view the changes between the infrastructure and platform services that you specified in your Terraform configuration files and the resources that exist in your {{site.data.keyword.cloud_notm}} account, you can use Terraform execution plans.
 A Terraform execution plan summarizes what actions {{site.data.keyword.bpshort}} needs to take to provision the cloud environment that is described in your Terraform configuration files.
 These actions can include adding, modifying, or removing {{site.data.keyword.cloud_notm}} resources.

 **What deviations cannot be detected?**</br>